sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

 ---

-## Effective Immediatly - IT teams must
+## Effective Immediately - IT teams must

 - Use 20% of time to learn, automate and improve
 - Work using agile methodologies